CatX711/GreetLang/README.md

 Finally, the `prod` variable is returned by the function using the `return keyword`.

 The last line of code calls the `times` function with the arguments `5` and `3`, and the result (which is `5` times `3`) is passed to the `greet function`, which displays the output "15".

-In summary, this code defines a function that times two numbers together and returns the product, and then `calls` that function with the values `5` and 3, displaying the result "8".
 </details>

 <br />